jes-sherborne/jquery-signature-panel-plugin/README.markdown

 You can find a full working example (written for the [Bottle microframework](http://bottlepy.org) at /server-image-generators/python/example.
 The SignaturePanel function should work equally well in other Python web frameworks as well.

-### PHP
+### Generating image files on the server using PHP

 The PHP library uses GD to generate an image object, which you can use to write image files or stream the data in a variety of formats (PNG, JPEG, etc.).
+By default, the function will generate an image with the same pixel measurements as were originally captured on the client.
+You can also specify the size of the generated image, and SignaturePanel will scale the signature appropriately to fit within these bounds.

 To generate the image, you will write code like this: